sashco-m/sashco-m.github.io/content/photos/st-catherines-on-2/index.md

 image: "st-catherines-on-2.jpg"
 ---

 Here's part of the rope we had to climb to get the photo of the [falls](/photos/st-catherines-on).
-It was an adventure!